braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 Tag your Canvases so they're easy to find and build reports out of.
 For instance, when using [Report Builder]({{site.baseurl}}/user_guide/data_and_analytics/reporting/report_builder/), you can filter by particular tags.
 {% endalert %}

-![][51]
+![][53]

 #### Choose conversion events

-Choose your Conversion Event Type, then select the conversions you would like to record.
-We will use the [Conversion Event]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/conversion_events/) that you set from this screen to measure the efficiency of your Canvas.
+Choose your conversion event type, then select the conversions to record.
+These [conversion events]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/conversion_events/) will measure the efficiency of your Canvas.

-![Primary Conversion Event A with the Makes Purchase conversion event type to record conversations for users who make any purchase within a three day conversion deadline.][52]{: style="max-width:75%;"}
+![Primary Conversion Event A with the Makes Purchase conversion event type to record conversations for users who make any purchase within a three day conversion deadline.][52]

-If your Canvas has multiple variants or a Control Group, Braze will use this conversion event to determine the best variation for achieving this conversion goal.
+If your Canvas has multiple variants or a control group, Braze will use this conversion event to determine the best variation for achieving this conversion goal.
 Using the same logic, you can create multiple conversion events.

-### Step 2b: Set your Canvas entry schedule
+### Step 2b: Determine your Canvas entry schedule

 You can choose one of three ways in which users can enter your Canvas.